Art Academy (video game): Sequels and spin-offs

 Art Academy was followed by several sequels and spin-offs in the series.
 The first sequel is Art Academy: Lessons for Everyone! for Nintendo 3DS (titled New Art Academy for Europe).
 It was released in 2012 for Japan in September, for North America in October, for Europe in July and in Australia in August.
 Two Wii U sequels were released in 2013 and 2015, respectively: Art Academy: Sketchpad and Art Academy: Home Studio.
-A Pokémon spin-off crossover, Pokémon Art Academy, was released in 2014 for Japan in June, for Europe and New Zealand in July, and for North America in October.
+A Pokémon-themed spin-off crossover, Pokémon Art Academy, was released in 2014 for Japan in June, for Europe and New Zealand in July, and for North America in October.
 The game features 40 art lessons ranging from easy to hard.
 It also uses the 3DS Camera, to take images for reference while drawing.
 Art can also be posted onto Miiverse.
 A Disney-centered spin-off called Disney Art Academy, which features 80 art lessons based on the various works of Disney and Pixar, was released in 2016 for Japan in April, for North America in May, and for Europe and Australia in July.